 Why so negative?

 I have never seen a cover of Runner’s World that said, “How to deal with fatigue” or Flex magazine asking, “What do you do when the weight is heavy?”
 In what other venture do we advertise the downside first?
-Commercials on television for medications with one benefit and 12 side effects manage to accentuate the positive and hide the negative.
+TV commercials for medications with one benefit and 12 side effects manage to accentuate the positive and hide the negative.
 What about public speaking?
 In a craft where optimism is your sharpest tool, people so often begin by describing the worst of it.

 This one sentence will cure your speaking bug